 A links course for the top of the South

 The Nelson Golf Club (NGC) is one of the finest provincial golf courses in New Zealand.
 It has been in existence for 116 years and its facilities have been enjoyed by members, and visitors, from all over the world.
-Despite the success of its well established parkland layout, the NGC is completing a course redevelopment to revert to a links style course.
+Despite the success of its well established parkland layout, the NGC recently completed a course redevelopment to revert to a links style course.
 This has been a controversial conversion and the reasons for undertaking it are discussed below.

 First though, what is a ‘links' golf course?
 Such courses were originally built on waste land which ‘linked' (the origin of the word ‘links') the seaside and the farming areas located a little inland.
 Nowadays a links course is one that must meet a range of criteria:

 - it is built on land immediately adjacent to the sea